 Pet-friendly: Yes, but not recommended during busy periods.

-An ideal accommodation choice in this area is the Maldron Hotel, known for its commitment to eco-friendly practices, as well as its prime location near the Christmas market.
-It’s only 1 minute to Grainger Street and less than 5 minutes to Grey’s Monument.
+An ideal accommodation choice in the city centre is the eco-friendly Maldron Hotel near Grainger Street and less than 5 minutes to Grey’s Monument.

 Christmas in Newcastle